Joecstarr/joe-starr.com/content/slides/dearborn_F23.md

 # Generation

 The Montesinos tangles of crossing number $N$ have a slightly simpler generation strategy compared to rational tangles.
-We again generate twist vectors but require that each entry $e$ of the twist vector  satisfies $2\leq e < N$.
-We call these restricted set of twist vectors *stencils*.
+We again generate twist vectors but require that each entry $e$ of the twist vector  satisfies $2\leq e < N.$ We call these restricted set of twist vectors *stencils*.

 {{<  slides/admonition type="Example" title="Stencils for $N=5$" >}}
 $$\begin{array}{|l|l|l|l|}